The Aim High Mission Statement:

 Welcome to Aim High:

 Aim High is the area of the school that is committed to ensuring that all DSEN students have the means and resources to reach their learning potential.
-It is staffed by a highly committed and well trained team of Teachers and Teaching Assistants.
+It is staffed by a highly committed and well trained team of Teachers and Teaching Assistants/Learning Mentors.
 The team runs specific learning interventions to support those with DSEN in areas of the school that have been specifically designed for them.
-There are two fully resourced Aim High classrooms that support literacy and numeracy – one for Key Stage 3 students and another for Key Stage 4 students.
+There are two fully resourced Aim High classrooms that support literacy and numeracy.
 Aim High also has a number of breakout rooms available which are ideal for one to one or small group learning.
-We are also very fortunate to have 2 fully trained ELSAs (Emotional Literacy Support Assistant) who specialise working with emotionally vulnerable students and a designated and fully resourced space for them to work in.
+We are also very fortunate to have a fully trained ELSA (Emotional Literacy Support Assistant) who specialises in working with emotionally vulnerable students and a designated and fully resourced space for them to work in.

 Students with DSEN – the Aim High pledge: